CookieHoodie/OsuBot/README.md

 3) Start your osu! client and then start the OsuBot.

+4) If there's error showing "[NAME].dll is missing", go https://www.microsoft.com/en-my/download/details.aspx?id=48145 and download the x86 version.

 Extra: If you really decide to use this to cheat, change the Osubot.exe to another name to reduce the chance of getting detected.

 # Disclaimer
 I don't use the bot to cheat whatsoever, I just created it for fun and for learning.

-If you got banned from using this, I'm not responsible for that.
+I'm not responsible for any ban for using this.

 # Support
 If you find this useful, please support me to help me get a better laptop!
 It's a pain in the butt to program using this crappy laptop but I can't afford to buy one cuz I'm still a student...